 After combining lots of different choice hardwoods, Bear Mountain BBQ has figured out how to create the perfect blends that advance the flavor for each type of food.
 From the balanced sweet, smoky flavor of their Gourmet Blend, to the mild fruity flavor served up by Cherry, we welcome you to mix and match to create the experience you envision.

 With a solid brand like Bear Mountain, you should be able to complete 10-20 cooks (depending on what you’re cooking and for how long) before you need to empty your firepot.
 With other manufacturers, particularly those who use 100% species wood, you could have to empty your firepot as much as every two cooks.

 The bottom line is that you can use whatever cooking pellets you want in your MAK Grill.
 We don’t have any proprietary conditions that would prohibit you from burning your favorite cooking pellets.
-These are simple tips to help with cleanup and grill maintenance.
+This information is designed to deliver the ideal outdoor cooking experience.
 If you use a certain pellet type that gives your dishes a great flavor and you don’t feel that cleanup is more difficult than it needs to be, you’ve probably got a winner!